-A modern SCADA system is a computer application that monitors and controls a plant or equipment at the supervisory level.
+A modern Supervisory Control and Data Acquisition (SCADA) system is a computer application that monitors and controls a plant or equipment at the supervisory level.
 "SCADA" typically refers to a centralized monitor and control system of a complete network.

 This system can also be referred to as a SCADA Solution.